keum/SOTM-US16/README.md

 Peter's Note
 #### Talks I attended Saturday
 1. Mapping the Meta
+...Looked at who/where/when people were making the edits

 2. ImproveOSM: Using Big Data to Improve the map
 3. OSM & the Sustainable development goals
 4. Combating hegemonic cartographic discourses with drones